To mark World Humanitarian Day, MSI's partners in Pakistan share their stories from the frontlines of the flooding crisis.

 The main challenge we’ve faced is making sure people have access to healthcare workers, facilities, and supplies.
 We’ve collaborated with the government and other NGOs to face the magnitude of this crisis together.

-I’ve worked at MSS for nearly 29 years, and I’ve never seen anything like this.
-Pakistan is my home and most of our country has been badly disturbed by the flooding.
-It is nothing short of mass destruction.
-People are suffering and in need of shelter, food, and health services.
-And we’re not able to start recovering yet — the rain just keeps coming so we’re still going through it.
+I’ve worked at MSS for nearly 29 years, and I’ve never seen anything like the floods.
+Pakistan is my home and most of our country has been badly disturbed.
+It was nothing short of mass destruction.

-I’m glad to be part of a team that’s responding and helping people in this urgent crisis.
+I’m glad to be part of a team that’s responding and helping people in urgent crises like these.
 MSS’ usual service delivery channels include 13 of our own static clinics and 335 private social franchise facilities.
-But our unique offering that’s enabling us to respond to this emergency is our 15 mobile outreach teams.
+But our unique offering that enabled us to respond to the flooding emergency is our 15 mobile outreach teams.
 Our mobile clinics, each staffed with teams of healthcare professionals, are driving into the affected areas to visit emergency flood relief camps.
 We’re the main organisation here delivering sexual and reproductive healthcare to women and girls on a massive scale.

 Our teams are made up of incredible local healthcare specialists who can best provide these services.
 But we need more money and resources so we can reach more people.
 That’s how the global community can help us.